Remembering “The Happy Side Is Riverside”Campaign

 The radio messages promoted local attractions such as the Mission Inn, Mount Rubidoux, Victoria Avenue, the University of California—Riverside, the Auto Center, and the Riverside International Raceway.
 All except the Raceway are still major Riverside draws fifty years later.

-The musical Jungle was produced by Jack Fascinato of Palm Springs.
+The musical jingle was produced by Jack Fascinato of Palm Springs.
 Among Fascinato's works was musical director on Burr Tillstrom's Kukla, Fran, and Ollie; musical director for Tennessee Ernie Ford, including arranging the music for "Sixteen Tons" and other songs; scoring several songs for Sesame Street and many commercials.
 He also wrote campaign songs for both John F. Kennedy and Barry Goldwater.

 The Jingle was a simple seven-line song that, in a cute and lighthearted way, portrayed how Riversiders felt happy about their city, whether day or night, work or play.